jwyang/graph-rcnn.pytorch/README.md

 [imp](https://drive.google.com/open?id=1tAJAhrq8EP86PZJYfwsjtQ-k1RJt1p7q) | no | 8 | 5e-3 | 24.2 |16.7 | 21.7 | 25.2
 imp | yes | 8 | 5e-3 | 24.2 | 19.2 | 23.9 | 26.3

 \* you can click 'model' in above table to download the checkpoints.

-In the above table, we can observe consistant improvement for different scene graph geenration algorithms, which demonstrate the effeciveness of our proposed relation proposal network (RelPN). **Also, note that the inference time for the models with RelPN is reduced significantly since much less (256) object pairs are passed to relation head for predicate classification.**
+Above, we can see consistant improvements for different algorithms, which demonstrates the effeciveness of our proposed relation proposal network (RelPN). **Also, the inference time for the models with RelPN is reduced significantly since much less object pairs (256, originally > 1k) are fed to relation head for predicate classification.**

 ## Tips and Tricks